Costa Rica Car Rental: All Your Questions Answered

 Can I use Uber in Costa Rica?

 For a long time, Uber has been existing in some legal gray zone in Costa Rica.
 We used to use Uber a lot because it’s cheaper than taxis.
-However, in the past year, we have switched to only using registered taxis.
+However, in the past few years, we have switched to only using registered taxis.

 The reason for this is that the police are cracking down on Uber drivers.
 We have heard of police pulling over Uber drivers and the passengers being fined for using an illegal service.